AlexStan0/alexstan0/README.md

 I have been using JavaScript/NodeJS the longest, although I am quite familiar and comfortable with Java, JSON, and Bash.
 I daily drive both Arch Linux with the i3 window manager alongside Windows 10.
 I am comfortable working in both the Linux command line interface alongside the Windows Powershell command line interface.

 I am extremly proficient when it comes to hypervisors and virtualization.
-I have mostly worked with Type-1 Hypervisors on Legcay and Modern Enterprise hardware, namely Proxmox.
+I have mostly worked with Type-1 Hypervisors on Legacy and Modern Enterprise hardware, namely Proxmox.
 I am also very proficient in Type-2 Hypervisors, namely Virtual-Box by Oracle, with a knack for troubleshooting both software and hardware related issues.

 ## Hobies & Interests